Terms to Know! Learn the Lingo.

 You may come across some unfamiliar terms as you start looking into and applying for financial aid.
 Let this glossary help you make sense of it all.

 Award Year: The award year begins in August and extends through July of the next year.
-Funding for the Federal Pell Grant and campus-based programs (such as Federal Work Study, Perkins Loans, and SEOG) is provided on the basis of the award year.
+Funding for the Federal Pell Grant and campus-based programs (ex.
+Federal Work Study and SEOG) is provided on the basis of the award year.

-Campus-Based Programs: These programs are: Federal Perkins Loan, Federal Supplemental Educational Opportunity Grant, and Federal Work Study.
-These three programs are administered directly by FSU using federal guidelines.
+Campus-Based Programs: These programs are: Federal Supplemental Educational Opportunity Grant, and Federal Work Study.
+These two programs are administered directly by FSU using federal guidelines.